oppia/oppia-web-developer-docs/Migration-Instructions.md

 If you are migrating a large number of answers, consider increasing the number of shards your mapreduce jobs use by editing ``third_party/gae-mapreduce-1.9.17.0/mapreduce/parameters.py`` and changing the ``SHARD_COUNT`` property to a value higher (we used 64 shards for steps 1-8 and 32 shards thereafter due to limitations in the app engine mapreduce pipeline).
 It's also highly recommended to increase your instance class to F4 or F4_1G when running the migration, as a lot of memory may be consumed.
 You can also upgrade your default queue to have a ``bucket_size`` of 100 and a rate of 500/s just for the migration job and follow-up audit jobs.

+Please note that we can only offer limited support, but cannot guarantee assistance if you run into problems with this migration.

 ### Migrating v2.0.0 → v2.0.1, or v2.0.0.rc.4 → v2.0.0, or v2.0.0.rc.3 → v2.0.0.rc.4 ###

 After pushing the new code to the production server and upgrading the version number in the Google App Engine 'Versions' panel, do the following: